pzpzpzp1/isoperimetric_profile/README.md

 # Medial Axis Isoperimetric Profiles

-This project computes upper bounds on the isoperimetric profile using the medial axis.
+This project computes upper bounds on the isoperimetric profile using the medial axis and morphological opening.
 It also contains code to compute the improved total variation lower bound.

+* Presentation of Associated Paper - [Video](https://www.youtube.com/watch?v=ynTFKEjiNcA)

 ### Prerequisites